saucelabs/sauce-docs/docs/basics/acct-team-mgmt/concurrency/understanding-concurrency.md

 |501-2000|50%|1000 -> 1500|
 |2001+|10%|2500 -> 2750|

-Once your organization attempts to run a test past the maximum amount you can exceed your tests will receive a [You've Exceeding Your Concurrency Limit Error] (/dev/error-messages/#youve-exceeded-your-sauce-labs-concurrency-limit)
+Once your organization attempts to run a test past the maximum amount you can exceed your tests will receive a [You've Exceeding Your Concurrency Limit Error](/dev/error-messages/#youve-exceeded-your-sauce-labs-concurrency-limit)

-To learn more about how to manage your concurrency including setting team limits and receiving usage notifications please read [Managing Concurrency](./managing-concurrency.md)
+To learn more about how to manage your concurrency, including setting team limits and receiving usage notifications, please read [Managing Concurrency](/basics/acct-team-mgmt/concurrency/managing-concurrency/)

 ## Real Device Cloud Concurrency